-FSU XC women chase elusive NCAA title; men hawking top 10 finish
+FSU XC women claim ACC title; men finish seventh

-Passionate in her pursuit of perfection, Florida State women's cross country coach Karen Harvey has transformed the Seminoles into a perennial national championship contender in short order.
+Now in her seventh season, Florida State women's cross country coach Karen Harvey has transformed the Seminoles into one of the most powerful programs in the country.

-Now in her sixth season, Harvey has guided the `Noles to five consecutive podium finishes at the NCAA Cross Country Championships, including back-to-back runner-up finishes in 2009 and 2010.
+Florida State enters the 2013 season with the sixth-longest active streak of consecutive NCAA Championship appearances (seven); a stretch which includes back-to-back runner-up finishes in 2009 and 2010.
 An incredible run on its own merit, the streak is even more impressive when considering the Seminoles had made just three NCAA appearances prior to her arrival in 2007 and had not finished better that 18th.

-Throughout her coaching career Harvey has established a reputation for developing cross country stars from outstanding middle-distance runners, including 2011 World Championship track & field medalist Hannah England to Pilar McShine, Parry and Brooks.
-Her latest protégé along those lines was Lagat, who capped her collegiate career in the fall by following up her ACC cross country title by winning the NCAA South Region meet, followed by a 12th-place finish at the NCAA Championship meet.
+Throughout her coaching career Harvey has established a reputation for developing cross country stars from outstanding middle-distance runners, including 2011 World Championship track & field silver medalist Hannah England, Pilar McShine and Hannah Brooks.
+Her most recent protégé along those lines was Lagat, who capped her collegiate career in the fall by following up her ACC cross country title by winning the NCAA South Region meet, followed by a 12th-place finish at the NCAA Championship meet.

-Prior to joining the Florida State staff, Harvey turned Illinois into one of the finest cross country programs in the nation over a five-year run.
-In her final two seasons in Champaign, the Illini posted a pair of top 10 finishes at the NCAA Championships.
+Prior to joining the Florida State staff, Harvey turned Illinois into one of the finest cross country programs in the nation over a five-year run from 2002-2006.
+In her final two seasons, the Illini posted a pair of top 10 finishes at the NCAA Championships.
 The program made its first NCAA Championship appearance in 2004, placing 20th, then followed up by finishing fifth in 2005 - the highest in school history - and eight in 2006.
 The 2006 team delivered the program's first NCAA Midwest Region championship, which earned Harvey coach of the year honors.
 A pair of runner-up Big Ten Championship finishes are also the best in Illinois history.

-Before taking her first full-time position at Illinois, Harvey spent two seasons as a volunteer cross country and track & field assistant coach at her alma mater, Michigan, before taking the Illinois post.
+Harvey launched her coaching career as a two-year, volunteer cross country and track & field assistant coach at her alma mater, Michigan, before taking the Illinois post.

-Harvey enjoyed an impressive running career, both collegiately and professionally, and continues to compete today.
+She also enjoyed an impressive running career, both collegiately and professionally.
 In 1998 she was ranked No. 1 in the world in the 3,000-meter steeplechase.
-A native of Branford, Ontario, Harvey was a nine-time member of the Canadian national team, including three world cross country teams.
+A native of Brantford, Ontario, Harvey was a nine-time member of the Canadian national team, including three World cross country teams.
 She is the former Canadian record-holder in the steeplechase (10:14.27) and finished fifth at the 1998 Goodwill Games in the event.
-In 2000, Harvey was Canada's top 1,500-meter runner after clocking a time of 4:16 at the Boston Indoor Games.
+In 2000, Harvey was Canada's top 1500-meter runner after clocking a time of 4:16 at the Boston Indoor Games.

 A 1995 Michigan graduate, Harvey received her B.A. in anthropology.
 She was also a three-time Academic All-Big Ten honoree, winning the 1995 Scholar Athlete of the Year award.

-Harvey returned briefly to competition in 2011, running her first marathon, where she captured the Tallahassee Marathon title in a course record 2:43, was was a qualifying standard for the USA Olympic Trials.
+Harvey returned briefly to competition in 2011, running her first marathon, where she captured the Tallahassee Marathon title in a course record 2:43.

-Harvey is married to four-time NCAA champion, three-time Olympian and co-owner of Capital City Runners.
+Harvey is married to Kevin Sullivan, a four-time NCAA champion, three-time Olympian and co-owner of Capital City Runners.
 Sullivan also serves as a volunteer assistant for the FSU women's cross country team.